openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 This tutorial uses the public GoogleNet v1 Caffe model to run the Image Classification Sample.
 See the example in the <a href="#download-models">Download Models</a> section of this article to learn how to download this model.

-The googlenet-v1 model is downloaded in the Caffe* format.
-You must use the Model Optimizer to convert it to IR.
+The googlenet-v1 model is downloaded in the Caffe format.
+Use the Model Optimizer to convert it to OpenVINO IR.

 Create an `<ir_dir>` directory to contain the model's IR.